strawlab/flydra/flydra-sphinx-docs/calibration.rst

 Aligning a calibration
 ----------------------

-Often, even if a calibration from MultiCamSelfCal reprojects with minimal error, it is not resulting in world coordinates corresponding with desired world coordinates.
+Often, even if a calibration from MultiCamSelfCal creates reprojections with minimal error and the relative camera positions look OK, reconstructed world coordinates do not correspond with desired world coordinates.
 To align the calibration the :command:`flydra_analysis_calibration_align_gui` program may be used::

   flydra_analysis_calibration_align_gui DATAFILE3D.h5 --stim-xml=STIMULUS.xml